YOUSSNDR/PolySnake/programmes/snake/snake.md

 - cases depending on the python programme

 #### Python
-receive the distance from arduino nano, if distance too short send value to arduino Uno (to stop the slithering motion), then take a picture and read the information.
+- receive the distance from arduino nano, if the distance is too short send a value to arduino Uno (to stop the slithering motion), then take a picture and read the information on it.

 ### Etapes
 #### 1) slither program for displacement arduino uno (servos)